Table of Contents

 Digital ads help you expand your campaign’s scope by grabbing the attention of relevant prospects (given the targeting options) and driving traffic to your website.

-Launch all your digital ad campaigns at the same time you schedule the announcement, or even a little earlier.
+Launch all your digital ad campaigns when you schedule the announcement, or even a little earlier.
 Most nonprofits rely on the following year-end giving ad formats:

 Keep in mind that digital ads come with huge costs.
 If your budget keeps you from setting up different ad formats, here’s what you can do:

-1. Prioritize ads with the highest ROI – You don’t have to launch search, display, social media, and video ads.
-Just go with one or two formats that have worked well in the past.
+- Prioritize ads with the highest ROI – You don’t have to launch search, display, social media, and video ads.
+Just go with one or two formats that have worked well.

 Tips to enhance your efforts

-Similar to your messaging, A/B testing your ads, too, can help you understand what works best.
-The elements of digital ads that you should be experimenting with include:
+Like your messaging, A/B testing your ads can help you understand what works best.
+The elements of digital advertisements that you should be experimenting with include:

 Creating an A/B test with digital ads is quite easy.
 All you need to do is: